 If you have a variable rate mortgage, you will be paying a prepayment penalty of only three months interest to break your mortgage at any time during your term period.
 If your mortgage is a fixed rate mortgage, then you are likely going to be required to pay the greater of either three months of interest or the interest differential penalty, also known as the IRD.
 Contact us at Clover Mortgage to speak with a professional broker who can help you calculate the exact amount of penalty for the prepayment of your mortgage, based on your specific mortgage agreement.

 If you get mortgage insurance for your mortgage through an insurance company like Genworth Insurance or CMHC Insurance, you might be able to qualify for even lower rates.

 Through a conventional bank, you can access up to 80% of your home’s value in total mortgages.
-If you step outside of the conventional banking system in Canada, then you can access up to 85% of your home or commercial property’s value and in some cases even 90% of the value of your home or commercial property’s equity as a first, second, or third mortgage.
+If you step outside of the conventional banking system in Canada, then you can access up to 80% of your home or commercial property’s value by drawing that equity as a first, second, or third mortgage.
 Once you and your lender close on the deal, your excess funds will be deposited directly into your chequing account or savings accounts.
 You can use those funds for whatever you’d like, including debt consolidation, investments, or even luxury purchases and travel.
 You can take that vacation you’ve been dreaming about for years.

 Some potential drawbacks to refinancing your property: